Jennifer Lowe

-JENNIFER LOWE-ANKER is a successful visual artist and the founder of the Khumbu Climbing School and Alex Lowe Charitable Foundation (see www.alexlowe.org).
+JENNIFER LOWE is a successful visual artist and the founder of the Khumbu Climbing Center in Nepal, now part of the Juniper Fund (https://www.thejuniperfund.org).

 Born in Missoula, Jennifer spent parts of her childhood working in the fields of her grandparent's homesteaded property in Montana's Grasshopper Valley.
 Lowe's paintings are rendered in the vivid color and rich texture of livestock markers and capture the whimsical images from her imagination and the memories of her Montana upbringing.

-Lowe constructs her own frames and decorates them with a folk art quality - each of which carries an element of the painting that it is made for - giving her finished work a unique character.
-Jennifer began using the oily paintsticks in 1985 while a student at Montana State University.
-Since graduating in 1987, Lowe has been featured in 22 shows throughout the West.
-Her work has been shown alongside such well known Western artists as Thom Ross, Howard Post, Larry Pirnie and Donna Howell Sickels.
-Lowe's appeal has landed her work in private collections of such luminaries as Peter Fonda, Michael Keaton, Jeff Bridges and Jerry Spence, as well as in the corporate collections of Patagonia and Chronicle Books.
+Lowe constructs her own frames and decorates them with a folk-art quality—each of which carries an element of the painting that it is made for—giving her finished work a unique character.
+Lowe’s work has been featured in 22 shows throughout the West, shown alongside such well-known Western artists as Thom Ross, Howard Post, Larry Pirnie, and Donna Howell Sickels.
+Her works’ appeal has landed it in private collections of such luminaries as Peter Fonda, Michael Keaton, Jeff Bridges, and Jerry Spence, as well as in the corporate collections of Patagonia and Chronicle Books.

 Contributor to These Books